Life Insurance Frequently Asked Questions

 No, the policy does not always have to pay out the money all at once.
 Family income benefit is an option, where your dependents receive the payout in regular monthly instalments.

 This ensures that your family does not have to worry about managing too much money at once.
-This option is often chosen by individuals who prefer a steady income stream for their loved ones.
+Individuals who prefer a steady income stream for their loved ones often choose this option.

-Additionally, family income benefit policies usually have lower premiums than other life insurance types, resulting in a lower payout amount.
+Additionally, family income benefit policies usually have lower premiums than other types of life insurance, resulting in a lower payout amount.

 Can I take out a joint life Insurance policy with my partner?